davidagler/qti2txt/README.md

   - Essay (as of 8/8/25)
   - Short-answer (as of 8/8/25)
   - fill-in-blank (processed as a short-answer question)
+  - Fill in Multiple Blanks (note: not used in text2qti)

 - Generates quiz questions in a text format.